Keyboard shortcuts

 #Bin#Phase NameCategoryO-LevelDescriptionDetail Page

-104126AdvancedPhasePostExpansionGateHook after post-RA expansion; when active, dispatches to PostExpansion (true table index 127)
+104126AdvancedPhasePostExpansionGateHook before post-RA expansion worker; when active, dispatches to PostExpansion (true table index 127)

 105128ApplyPostRegAllocWarsRegAllocFixes write-after-read hazards exposed by register allocation